Date of Award:

 The present study surveyed 1,612 same-sex attracted current and former members of the Mormon Church to better understand their experiences navigating conflict between their religiosity and their sexuality.
 Participants reported on the prevalence, effectiveness, benefits, and harm of various approaches to navigating this conflict, including attempts to change versus accept their sexual orientation and identity, increased versus decreased religiosity, celibacy versus sexual activity, and staying single versus pursuing committed relationships (whether same-sex or heterosexual).
 It is hoped that these results will help religious or formerly religious lesbian, gay, bisexual, and transgender (LGBT) individuals make informed decisions about their health and well-being.
 It is also hoped that these findings will help to guide the policy and recommendations offered by religious leaders, family members, friends, and mental health professionals to religious LGBT individuals.

 Dehlin, John P., "Sexual Orientation Change Efforts, Identity Conflict, and Psychosocial Health Amongst Same-Sex Attracted Mormons" (2015).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4251.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .